 How does Leaky Gut occur?

-To better understand how Leaky Gut occurs and how it affects your pet’s overall health, let’s take a closer look at how your pet’s digestive system works once food has left the stomach.
+To better understand how Leaky Gut occurs and how it affects your pet’s overall health, let’s take a closer look at how your pet’s digestive system works once the food has left the stomach.
 When food enters the small intestine, the pancreas releases digestive enzymes, and the gallbladder releases bile to further break down and digest food.
 This chemical digestion process continues in the small intestine, where bacteria will further break down the food into useable particles.
 Once the food is adequately broken down, the membranes of the intestinal mucosa absorb the smaller, simple nutrients.
-The remaining food is either further digested and absorbed, or moves into the large intestine where it is passed as feces.
+The remaining food is either further digested and absorbed or moves into the large intestine where it is passed as feces.
 For this complex process to work efficiently, the environment of the digestive tract must be healthy and well-functioning.
-In cases of Leaky Gut, where gut bacteria becomes imbalanced, the process of digestion is altered.
-The intestinal mucosa becomes inflamed, and begins to leak larger, undigested food particles into the bloodstream.
-This sets off a string of events in the body, causing the liver to work over-time to screen out these particles.
+In cases of Leaky Gut, where gut bacteria become imbalanced, the process of digestion is altered.
+The intestinal mucosa becomes inflamed and begins to leak larger, undigested food particles into the bloodstream.
+This sets off a string of events in the body, causing the liver to work overtime to screen out these particles.
 If the liver cannot keep up to this load, pathogens or “foreign invaders” will begin to accumulate in the body.
 The immune system is then triggered to fight these “invaders”, producing antibodies against these substances.
 This is what sets the stage for the occurrence of one or more of the symptoms described above.
-Often times, dogs with multiple allergies or unresolvable allergies are suffering from Leaky Gut, as the body begins to recognize food as its enemy, since nutrients are not being adequately digested before entering their bloodstream.
+Often times, dogs with multiple allergies or unresolvable allergies are suffering from Leaky Gut, as the body begins to recognize food as its enemy since nutrients are not being adequately digested before entering their bloodstream.

 A healing program can be customized for each animal based on their conditions and symptoms, and any underlying allergies or sensitivities.
 We offer a 5-step regimen that covers all the bases, but you can build your own to suit your pet’s needs.
 Supplements which have been found to be useful include: